elliot-gh/WoWS-Discord-Bot/README.md

 * `WOWS_REPLAY_FOLDER`: The directory to your World of Warships replay folder.
 Replays are disabled by default.
 To enable them, follow the instructions [here](https://na.wargaming.net/support/kb/articles/517).
 Make sure you leave a slash at the end of the path.
 (For example, `/mnt/c/Games/World_of_Warships/replays/`).

 ## Known Bugs
 * The replay watcher and monitor will hang World of Warships when entering a match.
-Until I can figure out why this happens, this functionality is disabled.
-* On rare occasions, the stats returned will be filled with 0s/NaNs/infs.
-I'm not aware what causes this bug yet, as I personally have not encountered it live (but other people on my Discord server have).
-I've tried to implement a fix, but it is untested.
+This seems to only be happening on Windows Subsystem for Linux on DrvFs at the moment.

 ## Credits
 * [Andrei Mackenzie's Levenshtein distance algorithm (MIT License)](https://gist.github.com/andrei-m/982927)